 Find out if your child in reception to year 11 qualifies for council funded school transport and how to apply.

-We give travel assistance if your child goes to their nearest suitable school or college and meets certain rules.
+We give help with travel if your child goes to their nearest suitable school or college and meets certain rules.

 Your child may get help if any of these apply:

-• under 8 and live more than 2 miles away
+- under 8 and live more than 2 miles away and attends their nearest available school

-• 8 or older and live more than 3 miles away
+- 8 or older and live more than 3 miles away and attends their nearest available school

 Use the online eligibility checker to see if your child qualifies.